Updated: Apr 30, 2021

-Among hundreds of athletes present, East Tennessee State University track and field athlete Kendra Whitehurst expressed how this initiative was a step in the right direction.
+Among hundreds of athletes present, ETSU track and field athlete Kendra Whitehurst expressed how the march was a step in the right direction.

-While multiple people are wondering what is next, Whitehurst expressed, “there can always be more done.”
+“While multiple people are wondering what is next, there can always be more done,” said Whitehurst.

-In the meantime, East Tennessee State University athletics have started a 12-part video series called “Jerseys for Social Justice.”
-Revealed on the East Tennessee State University athletics site, this 12-part series will include six black student athletes, two black coaches, and administrators within the athletics department.
+ETSU athletics recently started a 12-part video series called “Jerseys for Social Justice.”
+Revealed on the Athletics Department’s website, the series will include six black student athletes and two black coaches and administrators within the athletics department.

 History has shown some of the disparities black people have had to deal with due to racism.
-The American Academy of Family Physicians addresses the topic of institutional racism in the health care system.
+The American Academy of Family Physicians addresses the topic of institutional racism in the healthcare system.

-“While segregation and discrimination based on race and ethnicity is no longer legal today, some organizations continue to discriminate based on insurance status, which also disproportionately impacts non-white populations,” The American Academy of Family Physicians revealed on their site.
+“While segregation and discrimination based on race and ethnicity is no longer legal today, some organizations continue to discriminate based on insurance status, which also disproportionately impacts non-white populations,” stated the AAFP on their website.

 Ceja-Pena is a nursing major, and she indicated how important it is for her, as a person of color, to enter the medical field.
 By taking advantage of ETSU’s nursing program, Ceja-Pena is hopeful that she will be among many who will carry the agenda to eradicate the institutional racism that continues to exist within the medical field.